letanhoaUIT/hotel-management/README.md

 ## Installation

-Provide step-by-step instructions on how to install and set up your project.
-Include any dependencies that need to be installed and configuration steps.
-For example:

 1. Clone the repository: `https://github.com/letanhoaUIT/hotel-management`
 2. Install Java and NetBeans.
 3. Create a MySQL database for the project.